(Hong Kong 1988)

 Views: Sammo Hung's politically incorrect action-comedy is about two Hong Kong cops, Jeff Lau (Sammo in a likely nod to the popular director) and Alan/Gaykey (Alan Tam), who must go undercover as a gay couple to find and stop a crazed serial killer who is murdering members of the gay community across the city!
 Of course, it just couldn't be simple and soon the cops are being trained by a lady officer on how to act gay.
 It doesn't take long for them to hit the bars and nightclubs, picking up a few leads along the way as well as a few propositions.
-A fight outside the club leads to Sammo getting hit by a car, which in turn has him falling for its driver (Chen Chen) and eventually, almost blowing his cover.
-As their new life on the case moves forward, Chen Chen soon ends up in bed with Alan after drinking a bottle of spiked champagne which was left by a handsome neighbour, determined to get into Alan's pants.
+A fight outside the club leads to Sammo getting hit by a car, which in turn has him falling for its driver (Chen Chen) and almost blows his cover.
+As their new life on the case moves forward, Chen Chen soon ends up in bed with Alan after drinking a bottle of spiked champagne, left over by a handsome neighbour who is determined to get into Alan's pants.
 On his return home, Sammo finds out about the affair and the pair quickly leaves, only to be replaced by the killer they are hunting who attacks the big man with a knife.
-After a brutal fight, Sammo only just manages to defeat him but the killer manages to escape.
+After a brutal fight, Sammo only just manages to defeat him but the killer escapes.
 As if things couldn't get any worse, the burly cop finds himself in trouble with some local gangsters who soon kidnap the trio and hold them hostage amidst a drug deal.
-After managing to free himself, in yet another attempt to avoid the crazy serial killer, Sammo helps the others escape and sets out to take the gang down in a balls-to-the-wall action-packed finale!
+And after managing to free himself, in yet another attempt to avoid the crazy serial killer, they make their escape and set out to take the gang down in a balls-to-the-wall action-packed finale!

-And then, of course, there is the epic end battle – perhaps one of the hardest and most exciting finales of any modern Sammo Hung action movie!
+And of course, there is the epic end battle – perhaps one of the hardest and most exciting finales of any modern Sammo Hung action movie!
 After being kidnapped by the gangsters, Sammo, Alan, and Chen Chen are tied to large rope spools on an old construction site and threatened with fruit being shoved up their asses.
 But as the gangsters leave the trio to conduct a drug deal, serial killer Tsui appears (having followed them since their abduction) and attempts to finish off Sammo and Alan with his blade.
-As Alan literally kicks off, Sammo uses all his might to roll the huge spool and soon manages to free himself, taking care of the crazed killer with some powerful moves.
+As Alan literally kicks off, and Sammo uses all his might to roll the huge spool, managing to free himself and take care of the crazed killer with some powerful moves.
 As the 3 of them escape, they soon notice visiting dealer James Tien and his men leaving with some briefcases.
 Opting to steal them, the trio soon finds themselves in the firing line and are chased down by every gangster in the building.
 It all leads to a collection of amazing fight scenes that are packed with power, violence, and some incredible moves.
 This finale reminded me very much of the epic construction site fight in Heart Of The Dragon, but a little edgier.
 My only thoughts are that Sammo felt he missed out on that fight so much, that he made sure he got to play in a similar setting this time around – only cranking things up to eleven!
 The poor Joan Tong gets thrown about quite a bit, sending her into such a panic that she tries to get a hit in whenever she can.
-This is often executed in that typical Sammo Hung way and harked back to those moments of Cherie Chung fighting in Winners And Sinners.
-With Sammo delivering the most of the solid martial arts action, Alan opts to play a bit as he ducks, dives and dodges the gangsters while getting some nice moves in along the way and providing plenty of laughs.
+This is often executed in that typical Sammo Hung way and harked back to those moments of Cherrie Chung fighting in Winners And Sinners.
+With Sammo delivering the most of the solid martial arts action, Alan opts to play a bit as he ducks, dives, and dodges the gangsters while getting-in some nice moves along the way, as well as providing plenty of laughs.
 It all boils down to some amazingly choreographed martial arts action that, in my eyes, showcases the big man's talents perfectly and is most definitely a closing battle that has you reaching for the rewind button!

 All in all, Pantyhose Hero is a bit of a lost Sammo Hung classic, that should have been given a proper clean-up and release by now - regardless of its small list of offenses.
 It should be a movie that sits proudly on any true Hong Kong film fan's shelf alongside the likes of Pedicab Driver, Dragons Forever, Eastern Condors, and so much more.
 While flawed in its script and uneven story, the film stands strong with its fast pace, crazy comedy, and powerful martial arts action (that deserves 5 stars itself) offering a fantastic team-up with Sammo Hung and Alan Tam in top form, and lots of memorable moments...